-Distribution policy We intend to make regular quarterly distributions to holders of our common shares.
-U.S. federal income tax law generally requires that a REIT distribute annually at least 90% of its REIT taxable income, without regard to the deduction for dividends paid and excluding net capital gains, and that it pay tax at regular corporate rates to the extent that it annually distributes less than 100% of its taxable income.
-Our current policy is to pay quarterly distributions, which on an annual basis will equal all or substantially all of our taxable income.
+Distribution policy If the public offering price is below the mid-point of the initial public offering price range shown on the cover page of this prospectus, or if we sell fewer shares than are set forth on the cover page of this prospectus, repayment of our existing revolving line of credit will be correspondingly reduced.
+We intend to make regular quarterly distributions to holders of our common shares.
+U.S. Distribution policy federal income tax law generally requires that a REIT distributes of our common states.
+O.S. federal income tax law generally requires that a REIT distribute annually at least 90% of its REIT taxable income, without regard to the deduction for dividends paid and excluding net capital gains, and that it pay tax at regular corporate rates to the extent that it annually distributes less than 100% of its taxable income.
+We intend to pay quarterly distributions, which on an annual basis will equal all or substantially all of our taxable income.
 Any distributions we make will be at the discretion of our board of trustees and will depend upon, among other things, our actual results of operations.
 These results and our ability to pay distributions will be affected by various factors, including our revenues, operating expenses and the occupancy levels of our existing self-storage properties, the ability of our tenants to meet their obligations and unanticipated expenditures.
 For more information, see "Distribution Policy."
 We cannot assure you that we will make any distributions to our shareholders.
-Proposed New York Stock Exchange symbol "NSA" Ownership and transfer restrictions To assist us in complying with the limitations on the concentration of ownership of a REIT imposed by the Code, among other purposes, our declaration of trust prohibits, with certain exceptions, any shareholder from beneficially or constructively owning, applying certain attribution rules under the Code, more than 9.8% in value or in number of shares, whichever is more restrictive, of our aggregate outstanding shares of all classes and series, the outstanding shares of any class or series of our preferred shares or our outstanding common shares and imposes other restrictions on ownership and transfer of our shares.
+New York Stock Exchange symbol "NSA" Ownership and transfer restrictions To assist us in complying with the limitations on the concentration of ownership of a REIT imposed by the Code, among other purposes, our declaration of trust prohibits, with certain exceptions, any shareholder from beneficially or constructively owning, applying certain attribution rules under the Code, more than 9.8% in value or in number of shares, whichever is more restrictive, of our aggregate outstanding shares of all classes and series, the outstanding shares of any class or series of our preferred shares or our outstanding common shares and imposes other restrictions on ownership and transfer of our shares.
 See "Description of Shares of Beneficial Interest-Restrictions on Ownership and Transfer."
 Risk factors An investment in our common shares involves various risks.
 You should consider carefully the risks discussed below and under "Risk Factors" before purchasing our common shares.
-Our Corporat e Information Our princi pal executive offices are located at 5200 DTC Parkway, Suite 200, Greenwood Village, CO 80111.
-Our telephone number
+Our Corporate Information